30 Simple Ways to Be Prepared for a Blizzard

 Precautions to Take Before a Winter Storm

-A blizzard isn’t something that anyone should take lightly, and when a winter storm warning has been issued, it’s crucial that you’re prepared before it strikes.
+A blizzard isn’t something anyone should take lightly; when a winter storm warning has been issued, you must be prepared before it strikes.
 These are several tips to remember:

 1. Furnace Working

-Make sure that your home’s furnace is working properly and that it hasn’t been too long since its last maintenance.
+Ensure your home’s furnace is working correctly and hasn’t been too long since its last maintenance.
 Also, it wouldn’t hurt to change the furnace filter if it’s been a while.
-The heating and air conditioning gurus suggest a change every month or two, depending on the time of year and how much the systems have been used since the filter was last changed.
+The heating and air conditioning experts suggest a change every month or two, depending on the time of year and how much the systems have been used since the filter was last changed.

 We were surprised when a repairman told us to consider a filter that wasn’t as restricting to the airflow.
-He said that unless we were having allergy issues, some of the less expensive and less restrictive filters do a good job and allow more air to flow throughout the house.
+He said that unless we had allergy issues, some less expensive and less restrictive filters do a good job and allow more air to flow throughout the house.
 Test some out and see how your home reacts to the change.

 2. Weather Radio

-Keep a weather radio nearby and stay tuned for any important weather updates.
+Keep a weather radio nearby, and stay tuned for critical weather updates.
 Failing to listen to these cautions could have a devastating impact on not only your own life but also the lives of each of your family members.
 Emergency Radio

-Also, consider getting a radio that not only runs on batteries but also can be powered by a crank.
-Having extra batteries is always something we need to stay on top of too.
+Also, consider getting a radio that runs on batteries and can be powered by a crank or solar.
+Having extra batteries is always something we need to stay on top of, too.

 3. Winterize Your Home